 CONCEPTS (Science Big Ideas): ecosystems, keystone species, food web, disturbed areas, social and economic concerns and their effects on society, life cycle reproduction, animal life spans, plant uses and characteristics, nutrient uptake, alternative sources of energy, oxygen levels

 LEARNING STYLES: Visual and auditory

 VOCABULARY: [Also see keywords chart and definitions] advocate, angler, aquatic plant, brackish, bulbils, cesspool, commerce, developer, ecological significance, ecosystem, economic importance, emersed, endangered species, floating-leaved, habitat, herbivore, invasive, keystone species, mangrove, native, non-native, noxious weed, poached, priority, pros and cons, regulation, rhizome, scavenge, spores, stolon, submersed, suburban, turion, terrestrial, tuberous, weed

 SESSION SUMMARY: Students learn about native, non-native and invasive plants and animals found in Florida freshwater ecosystems by taking turns in role playing activities.
-Each student will practice representing three individual citizen roles (e.g., as a developer, restaurant owner, boater, angler, factory owner, farmer, etc.) and three different "critter" roles (plants or animals).
-Analytical skills are challenged when students are asked to analyze and identify, in writing and in class discussion, personal priorities they may have as a citizen in the community or a critter in the habitat.
+Each student will practice representing three individual citizen roles (e.g., as a developer, restaurant owner, boater, angler, factory owner, farmer, etc.) and three different "organism" roles (plants or animals).
+Analytical skills are challenged when students are asked to analyze and identify, in writing and in class discussion, personal priorities they may have as a citizen in the community or an organism in the habitat.

 STUDENT LEARNING OBJECTIVES: Students will be able to...